NovaOSholder/SSHYard/README.md

 # SSHYard
-SSHYard is a tool for making SSH tool
+SSHYard is a tool for making SSH tool!

+Unfortanetly, SSHYard is only supported for Debian, Ubuntu, or Debian-based systems and not like on Arch, Alpine-based systems